 III.
 HOME WARRANTY: (If applicable) It is the owner’s responsibility to insure all improvements are made without adversely affecting their new home warranty.

 IV.
 WORKMANSHIP: It is the obligation of the Owner to insure that all work performed on the subject improvements is to be done in a good and workmanlike manner equal to or better than the standards of workmanship applied to the original construction on the property.

 V. EFFECT OF GOVERNMENTAL AND OTHER REGULATIONS: Use of property and improvements to property must comply with applicable building codes and other governmental requirements and regulations.
 Approval by the Architectural Committee will not constitute assurance that improvements comply with applicable requirements or regulations of all local, state and federal governmental agencies.
 For general information about Douglas County requirements, homeowners may write or call Douglas County Building Department, 100 Third Street, Castle Rock, Colorado 80104, 303-660-7460.

-If any questions or concerns arise prior to, or during construction, please call the Architectural Office at 303-471-8821.
+If any questions or concerns arise prior to, or during construction, please call the Community Improvement Service Office at 303-471-8821.